Lawsuit alleges McDonald’s puts employees in physical danger

 A group of employees of 13 McDonald’s restaurant in Chicago has filed a lawsuit alleging that the company’s drive for profits puts workers at risk of physical attack by dangerous customers

-A group of employees from 13 McDonald’s restaurants in Chicago has filed a lawsuit alleging that the company’s drive for profits puts workers at “daily risk” of physical attack by dangerous customers.
+A group of employees from 13 McDonald’s restaurants in Chicago filed a lawsuit Thursday alleging that the company’s drive for profits puts workers at “daily risk” of physical attack by dangerous customers.

-In the lawsuit filed Thursday in Cook County, the 17 workers allege that McDonald’s has failed to protect them from what they say is a “citywide and nationwide” pattern of violence.
+In the lawsuit filed in Cook County court, the 17 workers say McDonald’s has failed to protect them from what they say is a “citywide and nationwide” pattern of violence and that police respond to more than 20 911 calls every day regarding Chicago McDonald’s restaurants.
+They cite several examples of the violence, including an incident in which a customer beat an employee with a sign and another in which a customer urinated on a worker.

-The lawsuit contends, for example, that by denying workers assigned to clean bathrooms the ability to post signs that bathrooms are out of service, they are putting those workers in danger of sexual violence.
+“McDonald’s has failed, at a systemic level, to protect its workers from violence in the workplace,” said Danny Rosenthal, an attorney for the workers.
+“Throughout the country, McDonald’s workers are regularly threatened, assaulted, and injured by customers.”

-McDonald’s didn’t respond to specific allegations in the lawsuit but said in a statement that the company has invested in “training programs that uphold safe environments” and has strict policies against violence.
+McDonald’s did not respond to the lawsuit’s specific allegations, but it said in a statement that, “McDonald’s takes seriously its responsibility to provide and foster a safe working environment for our employees, and along with our franchisees, continue to make investments in training programs that uphold safe environments for customers and crew members.”